qandrew/website_v3/posts/adventures.md

 ![On Top of Shasta {caption: On top of Shasta!}](https://dgtzuqphqg23d.cloudfront.net/1QUgkho7kuUV6kR5gnZRsEUWdj_MTJIrM2yx7vc92IA-2048x1536.jpg)

-Here is a list of my proudest adventure achievements, in no particular order:
+I've been fortunate in the years after undergrad to enjoy many sports and outdoors adventures.
+Here is a list of some of my most interesting trips, in no particular order:

 ## Cycling